AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-datasets.md

 Now you can create the dataset:

-1. Download [`Catalog Service API.postman_collection.json`](https://raw.githubusercontent.com/adobe/experience-platform-postman-samples/master/apis/experience-platform/Catalog%20Service%20API.postman_collection.json) to your `Luma Tutorial Assets` folder (The Dataset Service API collection is for managing data usage labels on existing datasets)
+1. Download [Catalog Service API.postman_collection.json](https://raw.githubusercontent.com/adobe/experience-platform-postman-samples/master/apis/experience-platform/Catalog%20Service%20API.postman_collection.json) to your `Luma Tutorial Assets` folder (The Dataset Service API collection is for managing data usage labels on existing datasets)
-1. Import the collection into Postman
+1. Import the collection into [!DNL Postman]
 1. Select the request **[!DNL Identity Service > Create a new identity namespace. > IMS: JWT Generate + Auth via User Token]**
 1. Paste the following as the **Body** of the request, ***replacing the id value with your own***: